j0verton/Fullstack-Coderhead/README.md

 # Tabloid - Fullstack

-Tabloid is an article sharing app, built by a team of 4 with:
+Tabloid is an article sharing app, built by a team of 4 in 2 3 day sprints with:
 **React**,  **C#/.Net**, **Entity Framework**, **and SQL Server**

 **I worked on:**